MORE ABOUT GREEN CORPS

 Sarah Forslund Memorial Scholarship

 The Sarah Forslund Fund for Environmental Leadership betters the world through furthering the values by which Sarah Forslund lived her life: developing effective environmental leadership, supporting strong communities, and preserving our natural resources.
-The Fund does this by investing in organizations and campaigns, including Green Corps, engaged in bringing about critical environmental change.
 Sarah was a member of the Green Corps Class of 1993.
+The Sarah Forslund Memorial Fellowship may be awarded each year to a Green Corps graduate who excelled and embodied the values of Sarah Forslund's work during their Green Corps year and continues their career with an organization within the Public Interest Network.

 The Sedgwick/Torelli Family Scholarship